 - This policy applies to all staff and volunteers within Historic Royal Palaces (HRP), the staff of HRP employed in partner organisations including Chapels Royal. - The purpose of this policy is to provide a framework for all staff and volunteers within, or on, Historic Royal Palaces (HRP) premises, including the staff of HRP employed in partner organisations such as Chapels Royal, when dealing with safeguarding issues.
 It should be used in conjunction with the Safeguarding Procedure: Children and Young People to prevent and reduce the risk of abuse to all children who visit or engage with Historic Royal Palaces onsite, offsite, online or who come into contact with staff or volunteers.
-The policy is HRPs guidance document to contractors and partners, where the expectation is that contractors/partners wholly adopt HRPs policies or procedures or can demonstrate to HRP that they have equivalent policies and procedures.
+The policy is HRPs guidance document to contractors and partners, where the expectation is that contractors/partners wholly adopt HRPs policies or procedures unless they can demonstrate to HRP that they have equivalent policies and procedures.

-Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date 15/05/2021 Policy Creation Date
+Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date January 2024 Policy Creation Date 24/11/2017 Policy Revision Due January 2026